Secondary school place offers

 Rounds of reallocation

-Any places that are still available or become available for Year 7 places will be allocated in additional rounds of reallocation between April and July 2025.
+Any places that are still available or become available for Year 7 places will be allocated in our rounds of reallocation between April and July 2026.

 Waiting lists